 - Lonely in a Crowd: On Presence, Distance, and the Quiet Work of Connection

 All photographs © Amy Tucker, 2026, unless otherwise noted.
-This blog is a creative research thesis submitted in partial fulfilment of the requirements for the Master of Arts in Human Rights and Social Justice, Thompson Rivers University, Secwépemc Territory, Kamloops, British Columbia.
+This blog is a creative research thesis submitted in partial fulfillment of the requirements for the Master of Arts in Human Rights and Social Justice, Thompson Rivers University, Secwépemc Territory, Kamloops, British Columbia.